AlphaSheep/wca-open-db/README.md

 ## Automatic Updates

-- The database is updated daily at 01:00 UTC by default using the WCA public export.
+- The database is updated daily at 01:00 UTC using the latest WCA export.
 - You can change the schedule by editing `docker/cronjob`.
 - Logs are available in `/var/log/cron.log` inside the container.